Amzzy78/Check-your-pecs/text-content-and-sources.md

 - How often

-If you have feel you have a higher risk of developing breast cancer, you may want to check your pecks regularly, such as once a month.
+If you have feel you have a higher risk of developing breast cancer, you may want to check your pecs regularly, such as once a month.
 Stick to a schedule and peform the check on the same day each month.
 We can help remind you by signing up to our reminder service.
 Every month we'll send you a gentle reminder to check yourself so you'll never forget.

 Source